anshika-singh-22/crowdfunding/README.md

 ---

 ## 🎯 Project Vision
-To empower global communities by enabling trustless, transparent, and borderless fundraising using Ethereum smart contracts.
+To empower global communities by enabling trustless, transparent, and borderless fundraising using Ethereum smart contracts — ensuring that anyone, anywhere, can contribute or receive support without intermediaries, delays, or hidden fees.
+Our goal is to redefine social impact by providing a decentralized platform where funds are secure, accessible, and fully verifiable on the blockchain, fostering global collaboration and financial inclusion.

 ---